madebyrise/Handbook/Style guide.md

 The Rise  Marketing Communications Style Guide sets standards for clarity and consistency in all Rise sales and marketing communications.

-# Guidelines for Writers, Editors, and Reviewers” gives advice on format, writing editing:
+*1. Guidelines for Writers, Editors, and Reviewers” gives advice on format, writing editing*

 Tools:
 ---